romilly/pi-towers-workshop/plan/manuscript/Chapter2.md

 ###Troubleshooting

-The display is over quite quickly.
+The display will finish quite quickly.
 If you missed it, just press the button that is underneath the microbit next to the USB cable.
 This will restart the micro:bit and your program will re-run.

 If you don't see the display that you expected, here are some steps to help you